 The most effective time management strategy for the PE exam is the three-pass method.
 This approach maximizes the number of questions you answer correctly by ensuring you never get stuck on a single problem while easier points go unclaimed.

-- First pass (0 to 2 hours): Work through all 40 questions sequentially.
+- First pass (first ~4 hours): Work through all 80 questions sequentially.
 Answer every question you can solve quickly and confidently, spending no more than 3-4 minutes per question.
 Flag questions that require more time but that you know how to solve.
 Skip questions you have no idea how to approach.
-Target: answer 20-28 questions.
+Target: answer 40-55 questions.

-- Third pass (3.5 to 4 hours): Address any remaining unanswered questions.
+- Third pass (final hour): Address any remaining unanswered questions.
 For questions you truly do not know, eliminate obviously wrong answer choices and make your best educated guess.
 There is no penalty for guessing on the PE exam, so never leave a question blank.
 Target: answer all remaining questions.

 The 4-minute rule: During your first pass, if you have spent more than 4 minutes on a question without making meaningful progress, flag it and move on immediately.
 Do not let one difficult question eat into the time you need for three easier ones.
 The points are all worth the same.